lindseypgill/hdoc-guide/hdoc-guide/getting-started/simple-edits.md

 2. Search for, or browse to the [Hornbill-Docs](https://github.com/Hornbill-Docs) home page.
 3. Click on the ***Repositories*** tab, and find the document you wish to contribute to and click on it to view its home page.
 4. At the top-right of the page you should see an option to *Fork*, choose that option, and accept the defaults, it will create a copy of the HDocBook source code under your account, and GitHub will automatically navigate you to the Home Page of the newly forked repo.
 5. You can now browse the files in the repo and click on individual .md file(s) you wish to edit.
+You can also edit the hdocbook.json file to add/re-organise the left navigation tree.
-6. Once you open the file you want to edit, you can choose the edit option, and edit the markdown text as required.
+6. Once you open the file you want to edit, you can choose the edit option in GitHub, and edit the markdown text as required.
 7. Each time you complete your edits on a file, you will be asked to Commit your edits, providing a message for the repo/reviewer of your changes.
-Please note, at this point you are only committing changes to your local repo copy.
+Please note, at this point you are only committing changes to your local repo copy, not the master documentation.
 8. Once you have edited all of the files you wish to edit, you can create a Pull Request.
 Select the "Pull Requests" tab, and in that view, press the "New Pull Request" button.
 9. Review the changes and make sure you are happy with them, then press the "Create Pull Request" button
 10. Confirm the by pressing the "Create pull request" button